Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/README.md

 This tutorial is an implementation of an N-Body Simulator in the AI Engine.
 It is a system-level design that uses the AI Engine, PL, and PS resources to showcase the following features:

 * A Python model of an N-Body Simulator run on x86 machine
-* A scalable AI Engine design that can utilize up to 400 AI Engine tiles
+* A scalable AI Engine design that can use up to 400 AI Engine tiles
 * AI Engine packet switching
 * AI Engine single-precision floating point calculations
 * AI Engine 1:400 broadcast streams